ddtlabs/build-smartvisu-cleaninstall/readme.md

 ```

 To migrate from smartVISU 2.7 to 2.8:
-- copy your pages folder to smartVISU 2.8
+- copy your pages folder and any other add files to smartVISU 2.8
 - copy your config.ini to smartVISU 2.8

 To start a new installation: